MrPrinceHz/ComfyUI-Stable-Diffusion-Workflows/README.md

 # comfy-workflows
 Comfy UI Workflows with Prompt and Generated Images

-For playground and demo you can head to [ComfyUI at BharatAI](https://getsalt.ai/)
+For playground and demo you can head to [ComfyUI at Salt AI](https://getsalt.ai/)

 ## Generated Images
 ### Prompt